codestube/CTF-Write-Ups/07CTF/Endless/README.md

 ```

 From this, it seems the manga one is something we should know about (since they don't want us to know about it).
 Running sherlock on `metamorphosis_manga` reveals it has a [pastebin account](https://pastebin.com/u/metamorphosis_manga) along with 2 pastebin post.

+<sub>Fun Fact: He sent me this, but I didn't acknowledge the idea here due to a particular reason (which you'll know later ;)), causing me to halt at this stage for a solid 2 hours.</sub>
 ### 9th Stage: Pastebin
 [1st post](https://pastebin.com/jkSzNxEH)
 ```